 Introduction to Cowpeas:

 The Cowpea is as a crop plant since Neolithic times.
 The Cowpeas can be cultivated in the tropics and subtropics.
 The Cowpea is believed to have originated from West Africa and is cultivated by wild and cultivated species.
-It is grown widely East and Central Africa, India, Asia, South and Central America.
+It is grown widely in East and Central Africa, India, Asia, South, and Central America.

 Cowpea Plant Description:

 The Cowpea is an annual herb plant that has varying growth habits.
 The plant can be erect, trailing, climbing or bushy.
 And is indeterminate when it cultivated in suitable growing conditions.